rq/rq/docs/results.md

 layout: docs
 ---

-Enqueueing jobs means delayed execution of function calls.
+Enqueueing jobs is delayed execution of function calls.
 This means we're solving a problem, but are getting back a few in return.

 ## Dealing with results

 Python functions may have return values, so jobs can have them, too.
-If a job returns a return value, the worker will write that return value back to a Redis key with a limited lifetime (_500 seconds by default_).
+If a job returns a non-`None` return value, the worker will write that return value back to a Redis key with a limited lifetime (_500 seconds by default_).

 The key it uses for this purpose is specified in the
 <a href="{{site.baseurl}}docs/internals/#job-tuple">job tuple</a>, as the